caiqichang/vscode-translation/README.md

 - Select text in editor and right click, choose `Simple Translate` (or use shortcut `Shift+Alt+T`),
 and the translation for selected text will be shown in notification.

-- It is possiable to display the translation result in different ways (notification, modal, statusBar) by `translation.simple-display-mode`.
+- It is possiable to display the translation result in different ways (notification or statusBar) by `translation.simple-display-mode`.

 ![simple-translate-screenshot](resources/screenshot/simple-translate.gif)